Eat, Drink, and Explore Oregon's Rugged Coastal Towns

 Day 2: Beach time and the Alligator Man in Long Beach, Washington

 After paying respect to Jake, just sort of wander around.
 If you're not fish & chipped out (please don't be, it's a huge part of this!) you can get your fix at the semi-divey Long Beach Tavern or cheffier takes on seafood at the Pickled Fish atop the trendy Adrift Hotel.
-Or just kind of poke your head in wherever.
 This is a place positively humming with bakeries, markets, and bars, and everybody's pretty friendly.
 It's tiny, too, so just explore knowing that you've got Jake's blessing.

 Day 3: Downshift at Cannon Beach